Statute of Monopolies: Sections 1–5

 Crucially, this rendered all past, present and future patents and monopolies null and void.
 Patents were normally divided into three categories; patents for a particular invention, patents exempting a patent-holder from legislation, and patents for a particular trade or industry.
 Section 1, however, for the first time discussed a new category of patents; those "of Power, Liberty or Faculty".
 These patents were normally used in relation to penal laws, to "farm out" the business of administering to criminals and dispensing justice to private companies and individuals.
 The statute, in a break from previous law, emphasised that this power lay only within Parliament.

-Section 2 provided that all future patents granted should be determined by the common law, and not otherwise, while Section 3 emphasised that companies and individuals now or in the future in possession of patents should not be allowed to exercise them.
-Sections 4 and 5 provided that if anyone was interfered with 40 days after the Statute of Monopolies was passed due to a patent or monopoly, any goods seized or persons imprisoned would be returned to their owners and released respectively.
+Section 2 of the statute provided that all future patents granted should be determined by the common law, and not otherwise, while section 3 of the statute emphasised that companies and individuals now or in the future in possession of patents should not be allowed to exercise them.

+Sections 4 and 5 of the statute provided that if anyone was interfered with 40 days after the statute was passed due to a patent or monopoly, any goods seized or persons imprisoned would be returned to their owners and released respectively.

+Section 5 of the statute was repealed by the Statute Law Revision Act 1863.

 Sections 6–9

-The most important part of the statute is Section 6, which lays out the exceptions to the rules preventing any kind of monopoly or patent.
+The most important part of the statute is section 6, which lays out the exceptions to the rules preventing any kind of monopoly or patent.
 It stated that the previous provisions:

 Essentially, this established a wide area in which patents could be granted, on the condition that monopolies lasted no longer than 14 years.
 These patents would apply to any new "manner" of "manufacture", with "manufacture" referring both to the creation of an object, and the design for that object.
-Section 7 provided that the Act did not prejudice or overrule any previous statutory measures, while Section 8 provided that the restoration to Parliament of the power to administer penal law did not in any way infringe upon the right of the king, Court of King's Bench, Court of Common Pleas or other criminal courts to order someone's imprisonment.
-Section 9 provided that the rejection of letters patent and licenses did not extend to corporations over towns, such as the City of London Corporation.
+Section 7 provided that the statute did not prejudice or overrule any previous statutory measures, while Section 8 provided that the restoration to Parliament of the power to administer penal law did not in any way infringe upon the right of the king, Court of King's Bench, Court of Common Pleas or other criminal courts to order someone's imprisonment.
+Section 9 of the statute provided that the rejection of letters patent and licenses did not extend to corporations over towns, such as the City of London Corporation.